Please view more here

 You’ll need to submit your application at least 20 working days before your event.

-To view archived Liquor Licencing decisions please click here
+To view archived Liquor Licensing decisions please click here